Interception

 Setup:

-- Intercept domains resolved to IP addresses
+- Intercept domains resolved to IPv4 addresses before system changes

 - Policy routing configured to route marked packets to loopback

-- Proxy uses
+- Proxy uses the accepted socket

 Internal details: